 Notes: Countries are ranked according to 2008-2012 export weights.
 Countries listed in the table represent around three-quarters of euro area trade.

 1) Due to data availability the euro area still reflects the 17 countries composition, i.e. Latvia is excluded.

 |United Arab Emirates||1.26||0.34||1.46||0.32|

-The EERs are constructed using moving weights, calculated on the basis of shares in euro area external trade in manufactured goods.
-The scheme combines information on exports and imports and accounts for so-called third-market effects, i.e. competition faced by euro area exporters in a partner country from exporters of a third country.
-The weighting schemes for the EERs are calculated on the basis of trade data referring to five periods: averages of 1995-1997 are used in the construction of the series up to 1997; data for the periods 1998-2000, 2001-2003 and 2004-2006 are used in the corresponding periods and weights based on data for 2007-2009 are used in the calculation of the series from 2007 onwards (see Box 1 in March 2012 ECB Monthly Bulletin).
-Developments in the EER-21 set of indices are regularly commented in the ECB Monthly Bulletin.
+The EERs are constructed using moving trade weights, computed on the basis of shares in euro area external trade in manufactured goods.
+The scheme combines information on imports and exports and accounts for so-called third-market effects, i.e. competition faced by euro area exporters in a partner country from exporters of a third country.
+The weighting schemes for the EERs are computed on the basis of trade data from the following periods: 1995-1997 for the series up to 1997; 1998-2000, 2001-2003, 2004-2006; and 2007-2009 for the series from 2007 onwards (see Box 1 in the ECB Monthly Bulletin of March 2012).
+Developments in the EER-20 set of indices are regularly commented in the ECB Monthly Bulletin.